McMinnville, Oregon: Agriculture

-Since the late 20th century, winemaking has been developed throughout the Willamette Valley: as of 2021 there are 597 wineries in the valley and 764 vineyards.
+Agriculture remains a top industry in the county.
+Since the late 20th century, winemaking has been developed throughout the Willamette Valley.
 The majority of the vineyards of the Willamette Valley American Viticultural Area (AVA) are in the area surrounding McMinnville.
 It identifies as the capital of Oregon's wine industry.

-In January 2005, a McMinnville AVA was established after an application from Youngberg Hill Vineyards.
+In January 2005, a McMinnville AVA was established.
 The AVA includes 14 wineries and 523 acre within the Willamette Valley AVA.
 The city is at the northeastern border of its AVA namesake.
 Linfield University expanded to offer a B.A. or B.S. in wine studies.